Note: We updated this blog with newly learned insights from 2021 and tips to set your social recruiting efforts up for 2022.

 - Over 20 million open job listings are posted on LinkedIn Jobs.

-But LinkedIn isn’t the only option for social recruiting.
-Twitter, Facebook, and even Instagram have become popular places to source candidates.
+But LinkedIn isn’t the only option for recruiting via social media.
+Twitter, Facebook, and even Instagram have become popular social media recruiting sites.

 Does social recruiting work?